-2 Parsing resp. generating of texts with grammar rules is defined in section 8.1.1.
-Grammar rules are expanded into Prolog clauses during preparation for execution, which maps the parsing or generating with a grammar rule body into executing a goal given a sequence of predicate clauses.
-See subclause 7.7 of ISO/IEC 13211-1 for details.
+2 Parsing resp. generating of terminal sequences using grammar rules is defined in subsection 8.1.1.
+Grammar rules are expanded there into Prolog clauses during preparation for execution, which maps the parsing or generating with a grammar-rule-body into executing a goal given a sequence of predicate clauses.
+See section 7.7 of ISO/IEC 13211-1 for details.